-A list of the principal figures who founded the world’s largest and most influential empires.
+A list of the principal figures who founded and expanded the world’s largest and most influential empires.

 Sargon the Great – Akkadian Empire (reigned c.
 2334–2279 BC) Ancient Mesopotamian ruler who conquered main city-states of Sumeria (modern-day Iraq.)
 He was a powerful ruler considered to have been imbued with mythical powers.
 The Akkadian Empire is often considered one of the world’s first true Empires.

 Cyrus the Great – Achaemenid Empire (600 – 530 BC) was the founder of the Persian (Achaemenid) Empire.
 Cyrus conquered the empires of Media, Lydia and Babylonia, creating the first multi-ethnic state.
 He was admired for his tolerance of different customs and efficient and fair administration.